PART 1: INTRO TO SMALL CELL TECHNOLOGY

 Fortunately, there are alternative solutions and processes so joint use departments don’t have to continue feeling stressed while dealing with, multiple systems, and manual data entry.
 Our goal at Alden is to help owners and attachers save their energy, time, and budget during this complex new process.

-Our joint use platform, Alden One®, simplifies all interactions between joint use professionals and helps streamline the pole attachment process.
-Built for both pole owners and attaching companies, Alden One® centralizes all asset data, includes workflows for specific processes and attachments, and consolidates contact information to ensure coordination.
+Our joint use platform, Alden ONE, simplifies all interactions between joint use professionals and helps streamline the pole attachment process.
+Built for both pole owners and attaching companies, Alden ONE centralizes all asset data, includes workflows for specific processes and attachments, and consolidates contact information to ensure coordination.

 Alden also offers consulting services to joint use professionals who are unsure of where to begin with small cell attachment processes.
 We walk with our clients every step of the way through planning, workflows, and process management.